-- As a reminder, all doctors at Blue Cross and Blue Shield of NC advise a mammogram every year for women aged 50 and older.
-Blue Cross and Blue Shield also covers the cost of your mammogram every year.
-If your doctor hasn't advised you to get a mammogram, please call him/her to ask for a doctor's order or an appointment.
+- As a reminder, all doctors at Blue Cross and Blue Shield of NC advise a mammogram every other year for women who are 40-49.
+Blue Cross and Blue Shield also covers the cost of your mammogram every other year.
+If your doctor hasn't advised you to get a mammogram, please call him/her to talk about if and when you need one.
 It probably just slipped your doctor's mind to mention it.
 The complete mammogram procedure only takes 30 minutes, so even if you are busy you can probably find time to fit it into your schedule.
 It's important to take care of yourself! - As you may know, most doctors advise mammograms every 1-2 years.
 If your doctor hasn't advised you to get a mammogram, please call him/her and talk about when and if you need one.
 It probably just slipped your doctor's mind to mention it.
 The complete mammogram procedure only takes 30 minutes, so even if you are busy you can probably find time to fit it into your schedule.
 It's important to take care of yourself!